opensearch-project/documentation-website/_observing-your-data/alerting/index.md

 To create an alert, you do the following:

 - Configure a _monitor_, which is a job that runs on a defined schedule and queries OpenSearch indexes.
 Required.
 - Configure one or more _triggers_, which define the conditions that generate events.
-Required.
+Optional.
 - Configure _actions_, which is what happens after an alert is triggered.
 Optional.

 To get started with creating alerts: